f5devcentral/f5-agility-labs-sslviz/docs/class2/module2/lab4.rst

       ``tail -f /var/log/squid/access.log``

--  Visit a few secure (HTTPS) websites (non-banking) using Firefox on the Windows Client and confirm that access is still being logged.
+-  Visit a few secure (HTTPS) websites (non-banking) using Chrome on the Windows Client and confirm that access is still being logged.
 You should see log entries of the sites and URLs visited but the username field (immediately after the URI) will be blank ("-"), similar to the example below:

    |proxy-access-log-nouser|